rehierl/node-tree-outliner/3-basic-design/3-0-2-sections.md

 Note that the `contains` relation is said to be "directional" because the order of elements in the corresponding expressions does matter.
-In contrary to that, the `related-to` relation is said to be "undirectional".
+In contrary to that, the `related-to` relation is said to be "un-directional".

 Note that the direction of the `contains` relation is downwards: A superordinate entity contains an entity which is subordinate to it.
-Obviously, the direction of the inverted `element-of` relation is upwards.
+And, because of that, the direction of the inverted `element-of` relation is upwards.

 **DEFINITION**
 A section is a sequence of nodes.